offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

       | n | a | n | a | ¶ | b | a |
       | a | n | a | n | a | ¶ | b |

-   2. Lexicogrpahically sort the cyclic rotations.
+   2. Lexicographically sort the cyclic rotations.

       |   |   |   |   |   |   |   |
       |---|---|---|---|---|---|---|